 Create the game

-- Set the status to Testing while you build — runs in Testing aren't saved to your history.
+- Set the Status to Testing while you build — runs in Testing aren't saved to your history.

 Use Testing while you build